JyQuery/RIPE-Epigram/README.md

 build a backend in java to support it.

 ## Install
-1. Import the SQL file into your database
+1. Import the SQL file `database/epigram.sql` into your database
-2. Update the database connection details in src/resources/application.properties
+2. Update the database connection strings in `src/resources/application.properties`
+3. Update the API endpoint in `src/resources/static/js/app.js` if necessary

 ## API Reference
 | Method | URI                       | Attributes                     | Description                                                      |